 A review of this scope can, however, address two of Guenther’s more general aims.
 The first proceeds from a present-day predicament within neuroscientific research: according to Guenther, neuroscience is “caught between contradictory principles” of localization and connectivity (p.
 3).
 Exploring the common roots of both disciplines from the perspective of the reflex model can provide the “means for thinking through our present situation” (p.
 6).
 In other words, the book is an attempt to apply history toward the management of the (inter-)disciplinary tensions facing the neurosciences, as a kind of therapeutic counseling service for apparently dysfunctional relationships.

 Whether history is really in a position to do this heavy lifting of interdisciplinary collaboration in the neurosciences is at best a dubious proposition.
 But more importantly and unsurprisingly, using history to ameliorate this problem results in a radical narrowing of historical understanding and contingency.
 One illustration of this is Guenther’s complete ellision from her story of figures like Gustav Fechner or Wilhelm Wundt.
 Specifically, the publication of Wundt’s “Grundzüge der physiologischen Psychologie” in 1874 is entirely apropos to Guenther topic.
-And his doctrine of psychophysical parallelism was certainly, as Mai Wegener has show, enormously influential in late 19th century Germany, not least for the resistance it put up against the monistic dogmas of the era.
+And his doctrine of psychophysical parallelism was certainly, as Mai Wegener has show1, enormously influential in late 19th century Germany, not least for the resistance it put up against the monistic dogmas of the era.
 And yet Guenther has nothing whatsoever to say about Wundt or psychophysical parallelism, presumably because the entire notion that there are different psychological and neurophysiological causalities is anathema within contemporary neuroscience and thus unlikely to help us “think through our present situation”.

 The same problem arises in relation not just to the scientists outside her purview, but also to those directly on her radar, such as Sigmund Freud.
 According to Guenther, the “unconscious was born” from Freud’s neurological work, that “allowed him […] to imagine the possibility of higher functions detached from consciousness” (p.
 86).
 But this claim is almost certainly false.
-For more than a century, mesmerists and animal magnetists – to say nothing of some metaphysicians – had been imagining exactly this possibility.
+For more than a century, mesmerists and animal magnetists – to say nothing of some metaphysicians2 – had been imagining exactly this possibility.
 And Freud knew it.
 So, to imply that this insight derived solely from his early neurological writings is simply implausible.
 It is one of many examples of how, by restricting her perspective, Guenther misinterprets her historical protagonists and instead serves them up for contemporary neuroscientific appropriation.

 A second aim of the book is to address more general concerns about the “disciplinary imperialism” and “hegemony” of the neurosciences (p.
 190).
 Guenther argues that the “surprising proximity” between neuroscience and psychoanalysis can help “reframe anxieties” that neuroscience is “overrunning other academic disciplines” (pp. 190, 12).
 Indeed, insofar as history can “cultivate a symmetrical relationship” between them, Guenther suggests that neuroscience might “open itself to the humanities rather than simply engulfing them” (pp. 189f.).
 In other words, in addition to its role as a therapeutic counseling service, history can help to defang the bogeyman of neuroscience.